-In this blog I distill some of my thoughts and experiences from the tech industry and literature, as well as create practical tutorials, with the intent to motivate and inspire both new and seasoned technology professionals to actively manage their career, reinforce both their technical and soft skills.
+In this blog I distill some of my thoughts and experiences from the Tech Industry and literature, as well as present some practical guides and tutorials, with the intent to motivate, inspire, and help both new and seasoned technology professionals to cultivate their technical and soft skills.
 The Industry is shaped by each of us, so every improvement - either big or small - can go a long way.

 Lately I’ve been mostly focused on the Microservices architecture with Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
 I’ve also been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP), while embracing the culture of DevOps.

 Giving back to the community is one of the most rewarding activities of a Software Industry professional.
 Although blogging is something I greatly enjoy, you will also find me speaking at various events, academic lectures and community meetups.
 Furthermore, I organize Angular Dublin, one of the most popular technology meetups in Ireland.